Shimin233/SQL_learning/Day4_REGEXP_IS_NULL_ORDER_BY.md

 --  first names are ELKA or AMBUR
 SELECT *
 FROM customers
-WHERE first_name = 'ELKA' OR 'AMBUR'
+WHERE first_name = 'ELKA' OR  first_name = 'AMBUR'
--- Or
+--   note that typing first_name = 'ELKA' OR 'AMBUR' gives only those containing ELKA, do not know why -- Or
 SELECT *
 FROM customers
 WHERE first_name REGEXP 'elka|ambur'
+-- since first_name usually either is 'elka' or 'ambur', or doesn't contain 'elka' or 'ambur' at all, --   we can use REGEXP here

 --  last names end with EY or ON
 SELECT *